Book One of the Heritage Series:

 "No, the name Potter dates back to the twelfth century.
 It came from a nickname for one of your ancestors, Potterer.
 It was shortened to Potter over the years," Sirius informed him, thinking on the question.
-"But the Noble and Most Ancient House of Potter was not created until the thirteenth century when Hardwin Potter married Iolanthe Peverell.
-The Peverells had been the Ancient House, and the Potter's had been a nomadic family.
+"But the Ancient and Most Noble House of Potter was not created until the thirteenth century when Hardwin Potter married Iolanthe Peverell.
+The Peverells had been the Ancient House, and the Potters had been a nomadic family.
 They never settled in one location for long and had made a living selling potions and plants on ships trading.
 However, Iolanthe's brother died of what is now assumed to be dragon pox and her father was heirless.
-After his death, the title of Noble and Most Ancient House passed to the Potter family as they already had a child.
-And so, the name was changed to the Noble and Most Ancient House of Potter," Sirius explained.
+After his death, the title of Ancient and Most Noble House passed to the Potter family as they already had a child.
+And so, the name was changed to the Ancient and Most Noble House of Potter," Sirius explained.
 "Now, the reason I am telling you all of this is because of the ancient laws written into our society, laws that the Knighted Family's wrote over the last millennia.
 Once the sole remaining member of an Ancient House turns fifteen, they can claim their Heritage and rise to Head of the House."

 Harry sat there for a moment.
 "So, what does this actually mean?"